-REQUIREMENTS FOR ESSAYS 2024-25
+REQUIREMENTS FOR ESSAYS

-This handbook details the conventions of style you are expected to use in all English courses at the University of Saskatchewan.
-The aim of these conventions is to ensure precise citation of sources in a standard format, and to make other essential information in your work clear and easy for your reader to find.
-The information included here is based on the ninth edition of the MLA Handbook for Writers of Research Papers, and on Department of English standards.
+What follows are the conventions of style you are expected to use in all English courses at the University of Saskatchewan.
+The aim of these conventions is to make your work comprehensible and useful to readers.
+The information included here is based on the rules outlined in the eighth edition of the MLA Handbook for Writers of Research Papers and on Department of English standards.